pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "BrokerageAccountRecordTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface BrokerageAccountRecordTableRecordDefinition<Record extends BrokerageAccountRecord> extends RecordTableRecordDefinition<Record> {
+export interface BrokerageAccountRecordTableRecordDefinition<Record extends BrokerageAccountRecord> extends KeyedCorrectnessTableRecordDefinition<Record> {
 }

 // Warning: (ae-missing-release-tag) "BrokerageAccountsDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)